RedHatGov/fips-openjdk-rhel/README.md

 Configuring OpenJDK to use the SunPKCS11 provider delegates cryptographic functions to the Mozilla Netscape Security Services (NSS) on RHEL 8.
-The NSS libraries are currently FIPS 140-2 validated for RHEL 7 and earlier and they are validated or in the final steps of being validated by NIST for RHEL 8.
+The NSS libraries are currently FIPS 140-2 validated for RHEL 7 and earlier and they are either validated or in the final steps of being validated by NIST for RHEL 8.
 When RHEL 8 is run in FIPS enforcing mode, the NSS libraries are limited to the approved FIPS algorithms.

 The `certs` directory should be populated with required certificates and keys prior to running the above script.
 Please refer to these